Recorded sounds that plagued U.S. diplomats in Cuba just crickets hard at work

 Their determination: the high pitch heard by the diplomats was produced by the Indies short-tailed cricket (Anurogryllus celerinictus).

-It was a conclusion quickly picked up by the New York Times and zipped around the internet.
+It was a conclusion quickly picked up and highlighted in a New York Times article and zipped around the internet.

 Stubbs and Montealegre-Z do not address the medical problems reported by the diplomats in their study; they just pointed out that the noise linked to those medical issues was, in fact, crickets.